Skip to main content

 Fetch Paywall Builder paywalls and their configuration

-After you designed the visual part for your paywall with Paywall Builder in the Adapty Dashboard, you can display it in your mobile app.
+After you designed the visual part for your paywall with the new Paywall Builder in the Adapty Dashboard, you can display it in your mobile app.
 The first step in this process is to get the paywall associated with the placement and its view configuration as described below.

 Please be aware that this topic refers to Paywall Builder-customized paywalls.
 For guidance on fetching remote config paywalls, please refer to the Fetch paywalls and products for remote config paywalls in your mobile app topic.